rvdbreemen/OTGW-firmware/README.md

 - a REST API (http://<ip>/api/v0/otgw/{id})
 - sending a MQTT command to OTGW (topic: OTGW/command)
 - OT command sending interface
+- settings for Hostname and MQTT in the webUI (just compile and edit in webUI)

 To do:
 - InfluxDB client to do direct logging